NVIDIA/aistore/docs/storage_svcs.md

 | `chunks.max_monolithic_size` | Maximum size of a monolithic object; cannot be disabled (hard limit) |
 | `chunks.chunk_size` | Chunk size used whenever the bucket's configuration requires chunking |

-Explicit per-object overrides remain supported: client-side multipart PUT, S3 multipart upload (stored using the client's part sizes), and a single-object blob download with an explicitly specified chunk size.
-Each is a deliberate, advanced choice scoped to one object.
+Explicit per-object overrides remain supported: client-side multipart PUT, S3 multipart upload (stored using the client's part sizes), and a single-object blob download (started explicitly or selected via `api.GetArgs.BlobThreshold`).
+Each is a deliberate, advanced choice scoped to one object and uses the operation's chunk size, or its default when omitted.

 ### Storage layout